Manecas1221212/romance/chapter_18.md

 Meanwhile, Anna's career stabilized.
 The sabotage stopped completely.
 No more phantom emails.
 No corrupted files.
 No mysterious calendar invites.

-Tom gave her back the Meridian account.
+Tom gave her back the an important account.
 The board mentioned her name again for the SVP promotion.

 Everything Anna had worked for was coming back.
 Because the threat—Jessica—was gone.